ridohan/stock-manager/README.md

 * Stock Level : current stock level of target product
 * Stock Level Reservation : in case of reservation of stock, a new Stock Level Reservation is done

+### Security

+Application is secured and endpoints can be accessible through 2 users :

+* User role : user/password
+* Admin role : admin/admin

+User role only has read access while Admin can do everything such as Create / Update / Delete stock level and Reserve some stock

+### API

 API give you possibilities such as  :

 * CRUD Stocklevels
 * Reserve some stock for a certain period of time

-> API doc is available :http://localhost:8080/swagger-ui/index.html#/
+> API doc is available : http://localhost:8080/swagger-ui/index.html#/

+### Cronjob

 Cronjob exists in order to remove overdue stock reservation :